 These are few of the sources that readily come to mind.

-[I am taking a MOOC on Social Media for Journalists offered by the Knight Center, and the teacher for the segment, Craig Silverman, on verifying content, made me realize that I have not done justice to the section of this post on verifying information.
+[A few years ago.
+I took a MOOC on Social Media for Journalists offered by the Knight Center, and the teacher for the segment, Craig Silverman, on verifying content, made me realize that I have not done justice to the section of this post on verifying information.
 Social media has changed everything, and verification is now more important than ever.
-With more access to information comes more hoaxes and misinformation, creating a need to verify images, videos, news…
+With more access to information, comes more hoaxes and misinformation, creating a need to verify images, videos, news…

 Here are some important articles from the course: